Saving for K-12 Education with Virginia529

 How will owning an Invest529 account affect my K-12 school financial aid package?

 Financial aid packages for K-12 purpose are typically decided by the individual school.
 It is best to consult with your public, private or religious K-12 school to determine whether owning a 529 plan will affect your child’s financial aid package for their precollege education.

-What records do I keep to show my K-12 distribution is an eligible expense?
+What records do I keep to show my K-12 withdrawal is an eligible expense?

-As with any 529 plan distribution, it is the account holder’s responsibility to ensure they are keeping adequate records and receipts to provide to the IRS in the event of an audit.
-Please review the Invest529 Distribution Guide for further information.
+As with any 529 plan withdrawal, it is the account holder’s responsibility to ensure they are keeping adequate records and receipts to provide to the IRS in the event of an audit.
+Please review the Invest529 Withdrawal Guide for further information.

-If I’m an account holder interested in taking a qualified distribution to pay for K-12 tuition expenses, how do I initiate taking a distribution from my account?
+If I’m an account holder interested in taking a qualified distribution/withdrawal to pay for K-12 tuition expenses, how do I initiate making a withdrawal from my account?

-If you are the account holder simply log into your account, click on “Use My Accounts” then “Request a Distribution (Invest529)” to be prompted through the online distribution process.
-You can also call Virginia529 at 1-888-567-0540 or review the Distribution Guide for instructions.
+If you are the account holder simply log into your account, click on “Manage My Accounts” then “Withdraw Funds” to be prompted through the online withdrawal process.
+You can also review the Withdrawal Guide for instructions.

-How long does it take after I contribute money before I can request a distribution from my account?
+How long does it take after I contribute money before I can request a withdrawal from my account?

 The funds you are requesting must be in good standing to be processed.
-Typically, funds in good standing are available for distribution five business days after the contribution is made.
+Typically, funds in good standing are available for withdrawal five business days after the contribution is made.

-What are the payment and payee options for K-12 distributions?
+What are the payment and payee options for K-12 withdrawals?

-For K-12 distributions, Virginia529 can provide distributions directly to the K-12 institution.
+For K-12 withdrawals, Virginia529 can provide the withdrawn funds directly to the K-12 institution.
 Payments cannot be made to a third-party tuition payment service.